Next: Example (figure 1)

 final state.

-An automaton is said to be deterministic iff is a singleton
+An automaton is said to be deterministic iff

 and there is at most one transition per state which is labeled by a